Class 11 Computer Science Notes

 🔀 Python if…else — Decision Making

-Decision making allows a program to choose different paths based on conditions.
-This note explains if, if-else, and if-elif-else constructs with flowcharts and real-life examples — finding the greatest of two/three numbers, checking even/odd, vowel/consonant, leap year, and positive/negative/zero.
-Covers nested if statements and one-line conditional expressions (ternary operator).
+This note explains if, if-else, and if-elif-else constructs with flowcharts and real-life examples — finding the greatest of two/three numbers, checking even/odd, vowel/consonant, and leap year.
+Covers nested if statements and the one-line ternary operator.

 Read Notes →